in your business seem

 Studies everywhere (go ahead and Google it) prove what you already know: poor communication wastes time and creates problems.
 That’s unproductive and costs your company money.
-That’s also why training that builds communication skills specifically around business processes is a good investment.
-Take a look at what people, including The Business Scribe, say about poor communication and its cost.
+That’s also why training (or one-on-one coaching) that builds communication skills specifically around business processes is a good investment.

 About The Business Scribe

 The Business Scribe is Molly A. Badgett, a seasoned professional with a uniquely relevant mix of educational and professional experiences that lend fresh insight into how communication can be improved, specifically in business.